informalsystems/vdd/guide/naming.md

 - All drafts live in branches
 - Proposals live in PRs
 - Reviewed, Validated, Verified, live in the main branch
+- There should be an additional stage `Withdrawn`